Ty4/CMPUT404-assignment-web-client/README.md

 Contributors / Licensing
 ========================

+Discussed assignment with Andrew Charles and Alex Wong

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

 But the server.py example is derived from the python documentation